dbohdan/s2png/README.md

 This program encodes arbitrary binary data in PNG images that look like noise and decodes it back.
 It was originally developed by k0wax [on SourceForge](http://sourceforge.net/projects/s2png/).
 I started this fork to fix a problem that caused s2png 0.01 to segfault when compiled on a modern operating system.
-The fork has since accumulated various improvements and has been ported to Rust.
-It remains data-compatible with the original (if you don't use the toy encryption feature).
+The fork has since accumulated various bug fixes and improvements.
+Most recently, I have ported it to Rust, which, among other things, makes it easier to distribute s2png as a static binary.
+The fork remains data-compatible with the original (if you don't use the toy encryption feature).

 ## Installation